andrebask/thesis/07 - chapter2.md

 There are also some issues with looping constructs.
 Capturing delimited continuations inside a while loop turns the loop into a general recursive function.
 Therefore each invocation of shift within a looping construct allocates another stack frame, so after many iterations it is likely to get a stack overflow.
 Moreover, some looping constructs can not be used with a shift inside them, because everything on the call path between a shift and its enclosing reset must be CPS-transformed.
 That rules out the regular foreach, map and filter methods because they know nothing about continuations, so they can't call closures containing shift.

-### Generalized Stack Inspection
+### Continuations from generalized stack inspection
-In ‘Continuations from Generalized Stack Inspection’, Pettyjohn et al. show how to translate a program into a form that allows it to capture and restore its own stack without requiring that the target machine provide stack manipulation primitives.
+In [], Pettyjohn et al. show how to translate a program into a form that allows it to capture and restore its own stack without requiring that the target machine provide stack manipulation primitives.
 They demonstrate an implementation that uses the native exception handling mechanism to propagate captured control state down the stack.
 Their basic idea is to break up the code into fragments (as top level methods) where the last instruction of any fragment is a call to the next fragment in the chain.
 Correspondingly, they have specialized continuation objects that maintain the state needed for each fragment and an overridden Invoke method to invoke the corresponding fragment.
 A generated State class per fragment knows exactly which fragment to invoke.
 The transform differs from continuation-passing-style in that the call/return stack continues to be the primary mechanism for representing continuations; a heap representation of the continuation is only constructed when necessary.
 This may result in better performance than CPS-conversion for those programs that make only occasional use of first-class continuations.

 This transformation preserves the calling signature of a procedure, but it augments the behavior of the procedure when a continuation is to be captured.
 We therefore introduce into each method an additional control path that extracts the dynamic state of the method and appends it to a data structure.
 To capture a continuation, we throw a special exception to return control to the method along the alternate control path.
 After appending the dynamic state, the method re-throws the exception.
 This causes the entire stack to be emptied and the corresponding chain of reified frames to be built.
 A handler installed at the base of the stack is the ultimate receiver of the exception and it creates a first-class continuation object in the heap using the chain of reified frames.

 the process consists of six steps:

 1. Assignment Conversion - Capturing and re-instating a continuation will cause variables to be unbound and rebound perhaps multiple times.
 Variable bindings that are part of a lexical closure must not be unshared when this occurs.
 To avoid problems with unsharing that may occur when the stack is reified, assignment conversion introduces cells to hold the values of assigned variables.
-This conversion is best explained by showing it in Scheme source code rather than CPS code:
+This conversion is best explained by showing it in Scheme source code:
 ```
 	(lambda (x) ... x ... (set! x value) ...)
 		=>